GSA/digitalgov.gov/content/events/2018/05/2018-05-16-get-know-virtual-student-federal-service.md

 - Learn how to write and submit a successful project
 - Share “how-tos” and “how-nots” of communicating remotely
 - Understand the benefits of working with eInterns
-- Find inspiration to post a project.
+- Find inspiration to post a project

 ### More about Virtual Student Federal Service